Let Me Help You Travel to Buenos Aires

 Money in Argentina

-When you travel Buenos Aires, you might her a lot of talk about money.
-The most positive thing coming out of Argentina as of late (as of December 2022) is that finally Finally FINALLY people are able to use their credit cards.
+When you travel to Buenos Aires, you might hear a lot of talk about money.
+The biggest change in the last few years is that FINALLY, people can use their credit cards.
 Previously, using your credit card would get you the official exchange rate, effectively losing you HALF of your purchasing power.
-Don’t know what I mean?
-Click here to understand Argentina’s exchange rates.

-Now, you can use your credit card (Visa and Mastercard only) to receive the MEP rate, which is not exactly the blue rate, but almost.
-Keep that purchasing power!
+Now, you can use your credit card (Visa and Mastercard) to receive the MEP rate.
+All three rates are constantly fluctuating, but usually at similar rates.

 That said, there are still a TON of places that are cash-only.
 One fact you have to accept about traveling in Argentina is that it is largely cash-based.
 That is why most people use the Western Union.
-Click here to read my blog post about how to create a Western Union account and double your purchasing power.
+You can read my blog post about how to create a Western Union account here.

 Click here to open a Western Union account.
 If you create an account and send yourself at least $100 within the next 30 days, you and I will both get a $20 gift card to Amazon.